 In many cases, when an expatriate couple decides to separate, one spouse may want to return to their home country with the children.
-This can be for a multitude of reasons, including but not limited to career opportunities, family support, wanting to be in familiar surroundings at a time of great stress and uncertainty.
+This can be for a multitude of reasons, including but not limited to career opportunities, family support, and wanting to be in familiar surroundings at a time of great stress and uncertainty.

 Our family lawyers deal with child relocation issues in a sensitive manner.
 We are clear and concise in highlighting your rights regarding either relocating with your child or preventing said child from being removed from the UAE.
 You can be confident that when instructing us, you will be working with trusted family lawyers who are regarded as some of the most talented legal advisors in the region.